shimlab/NanoSplicer/README.md

 Oxford Nanopore sequencing, Transcriptomics

 # Overview
+The program contains 3 modules and need to be run one by one to get the final result.
+Some example input files can be found at `example/` to run all of the module below.
+Example code is also available at `example/script.sh`.

 `JWR_checker.py`: Find junctions within reads (JWRs) from a spliced mapping result (BAM).

 `JWR_subset.py`: Subset the result from the JWR_checker.
 Based on our performance assessment, JWRs with good junction alignment quality have usually an accurate mapping to the splice junctions.
 A subset of JWR can be obtained by only select JWRs with low JAQ.
 By default, `JWR_subset.py` selects the all JWRs with junction alignment quality less than 0.9.